Variational Integrators and Graph-Based Solvers for Multibody Dynamics in Maximal Coordinates: Mathematical Integrator

 \subsection{Unconstrained Dynamics}

 The derivation of the integrator for unconstrained dynamics is split into translational and rotational components for clarity.
 Note that the derivation also holds for coupled translational and rotational dynamics.
-Variational integrators are based on the principle of least action which states that a mechanical system takes the path of least action when going from a fixed start point to a fixed end point.
-Action has the dimensions $[\text{Energy}]\times[\text{Time}]$ and the unconstrained action integral $S_0$ is defined as
+Variational integrators are based on the principle of least action, which states that a mechanical system takes the path of least action when going from a fixed start point to a fixed end point.
+External forces and torques are incorporated with the Lagrange-d'Alembert principle.
+Action has the dimensions $[\text{Energy}]\times[\text{Time}]$ and the unconstrained action integral $S_0$ with is defined as